-Personally, it is rare for me to take depositions in divorce and custody cases.
-This is because I can usually access the information I need through the use of interrogatories and requests for production of documents, or by simply speaking with my client.
-In some cases, however, when I know that I'm going to be cross-examining the opposing party in court, I sometimes do like to take that person's deposition, so I know exactly how that person is going to answer my questions during trial.
+Depositions are not always necessary in divorce or custody cases.
+This is because we can usually access the information we need through the use of interrogatories and requests for production of documents, or by simply speaking with my client.
+In some cases, however, when we know that we are going to be cross-examining the opposing party in court, we sometimes do like to take that person's deposition, so we know exactly how that person is going to answer our questions during trial.
 Always have a conversation with your lawyer about the need for depositions, as they can be very costly and time consuming.